ralph-cmyk/Chrome-Issue-Reporter/README.md

 📖 **See [INSTALL.md](INSTALL.md) for detailed setup instructions**

 > **Note:** This extension uses GitHub's Device Flow for authentication - no OAuth app setup required!
-> You can also use a Personal Access Token if you prefer.

 ## Using the extension